 During a town hall meeting on July 23 organized by Councillor Trosow, residents shared concerns about speeding drivers, high traffic volumes, and unsafe conditions for people walking or cycling.

-Following that meeting, and after receiving additional feedback from the community, the City has initiated a formal study to look holistic look at the area and create a plan to improve safety for all road users.
+Following that meeting, and after receiving additional feedback from the community, the City has initiated a formal study to take a holistic look at the area and create a plan to improve safety for all road users.

 To help with this work, the City has hired a qualified traffic consulting firm, CIMA, to collect and analyze data, assess existing conditions, and recommend effective traffic calming measures, in consultation with the community and other interested parties and public in the area.